github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

     where
       call = API::moduleImport("os").getMember("open").getACall()
       and DataFlow::localFlow(p, call.getArg(0))
-    select p, "Opening a file based on parameter."
+    select p, "Opening a file based on a parameter."

 Using the exact name in the parameter may be too strict.
 If we want to know if the parameter influences the file name, we can use taint tracking instead of data flow.